Kurento/kurento/source/features/security.rst

   Note that while a self-signed certificate can be used for web development, browsers will show a big security warning.
 Users will see this warning, and must click to accept the unsafe certificate before proceeding to the page.

-  To generate certificates with *mkcert*, run these commands:
+  To generate certificates with mkcert, run these commands:

   .. code-block:: console